 The Verdict

-For most kitchens, the Blueair Blue Pure 211+ is the best all-around choice — its 350 CADR and 540 sq. ft. coverage handle everything from weeknight stir-fries to weekend deep-frying sessions, and the washable fabric pre-filter is a practical win in greasy environments.
-If smart features and app control matter to you, the Levoit Core 400S auto-detects cooking smoke and responds faster than any other model here.
+For most kitchens, the Levoit Core 400S is the best all-around choice — its laser-based particle sensor auto-detects cooking smoke within seconds, and the 403 sq. ft. coverage handles standard kitchens and kitchen-dining layouts.
+For budget buyers who want a compact kitchen-zone purifier, the Levoit LV-H132 at $69.99 delivers True HEPA filtration in a countertop-friendly size.
 The Coway Mighty is the best value with the lowest ongoing filter costs, while the Honeywell HPA300 is the brute-force pick for anyone who regularly deep-fries or cooks at high heat.
-And if budget is the priority, the Winix 5500-2 at $159.99 punches well above its price with a washable carbon filter and PlasmaWave odor control.
+And if budget is the priority, the Winix 5510 at $179.99 punches well above its price with WiFi app control, a washable carbon filter, and PlasmaWave odor control.

 Sources & References